Cross-lingual QA: A Key to Unlocking In-context Cross-lingual Performance: Conclusion

 \section{Conclusion}

-In this work, we probed the cross-lingual capabilities of the existing autoregressive multilingual models via in-context learning.
-We proposed a novel few-shot prompting method, \textbf{In-CLT}, which compose the demonstration examples across source and target languages.
-As highlighted in our extensive experiments, In-CLT is superior to Out-CLT, the previous cross-lingual transfer setting.
-We discovered, in particular, that matching the QA pairs in the target language in demonstration examples effectively serves as a stimulus for the models to elicit more ``cross-lingually''.
-Therefore, it is helpful for unseen language generalization that not used for training the model.
-In the future, we hope to apply In-CLT prompting to empower english-dominant large language model such as GPT-3, GPT-3.5 in diverse languages.
+In this work, we explore the cross-lingual capabilities of existing multilingual language models through in-context learning.
+We propose a novel cross-lingual prompting method, \textbf{Cross-lingual QA}, which composes in-context examples by keeping the passage in the source language while translating the question-answer pairs into the target language.
+Our experiments highlight that translating only the question and answer into the target language in the in-context examples effectively stimulates the models to elicit their knowledge more \textit{cross-lingually}.